 Senorita Lacy is great with cats and learning to live with house rabbits.
 She pays little attention to chickens and goats.
 Senorita Lacy gets along well with all dogs in the house and is very patient with her very active 1 year old foster brother.
 Senorita Lacy enjoys her walks but is very content to lie at your feet.
 When she first arrived at her foster home she was high on the velcro scale with her foster mom but has become more independent over time.
 Senorita Lacy is completely housebroken.
 She is very good on and off leash.
 She has been great with adults and teenagers and large groups of people but has not been exposed to younger children as of yet.

-Jiggs is being fostered in RI.
-Apply here to meet him.
-NS 1889
+Minnie Pearl is fostered in Brooklyn, NY.
+Apply here to meet her.
+NS 2117

 This is Tennessee Dasher, who no doubt got his name from his one of 2 speeds: sleep and Dash!
 Tennessee Dasher is a sweet little guy, only about 35 lbs, with a generous nub for a tail that waggles quite a bit.
 He's a little timid and nervous, but as he gets more settled he is getting better.
 He has been very good in the house; although he was caught once for counter surfing for caramel apples (can you blame him?).
 He has not chewed anything inappropriate.
 He does not fetch and he is unsure about squeaky toys, but he likes to chew bones and carry toys around.

 He is quiet at night, he is left loose, but he likes to get up early and he starts playing with his bones and toys in the bedroom, his subtle way of getting you to get up.
 He does not try to get in the bed; he loves his cave that he has found underneath a firewood wagon.
 If you can provide him with a cave at your house, he would be very grateful and he would sleep in there all the time.